carloslabra/pa-documentation/tutorial2/silo_flow.md

 ##Analysis settings

-This section describes the definition of parameters required to average the DEM results using P4.
+This section describes the definition of parameters required to average the DEM results using Particle-Analytics.
-This includes the specification of which coarse graining function to be used, coarse graining width and cut-off factor (for more details refer P4 manual), the method of time averaging and format of output file for saving the data.
+This includes the specification of which coarse graining function to be used, coarse graining width and cut-off factor (for more details refer Particle-Analytics manual), the method of time averaging and format of output file for saving the data.

-Click on the problem data icon of P4 toolbar as shown in Fig 2 which opens up a problem data window.
+Click on the problem data icon of Particle-Analytics toolbar as shown in Fig 2 which opens up a problem data window.

 The following values were used for this exercise:

 **Input**

-- `PARTICLES FILENAME` : Read the .p4p file (refer to P4 manual for conversion of DEM data to .p4p)
+- `PARTICLES FILENAME` : Read the .p4p file (refer to Particle-Analytics manual for conversion of DEM data to .p4p)
 - Tick Process Contacts Files option.
 - `READING TIME STEP` : ALL
 - `STEP FREQUENCY` : 1